jakesig/CSAB/README.md

-# Jake's Repository
+# dsa2019-2020
-Welcome!
-This code has been created for use in a College-Level class called Data Structures and Algorithms!
-That's all.

-\- Jake, WHS 2020
+Data Structures and Algorithms and Westhill High School, 2019 through 2020.